 Basic Level 4 Solo 12 additional hours $120/person

 Introduction to Canoe Tripping – 4 to 5 hours (no cert.) $40/person

 Canoe Tripping Level 1 16+ hours and 1 night trip please contact us

 Assessment of Skills*** 1-2 hours $25/person

-* Cost is for instruction only.
-Supply your own canoe, or rent one for a discounted price.
+* Cost includes use of canoes, paddles, pfds and safety kits.
 Entrance fees to Provincial Parks or Conservation Areas is extra, depending on course location.
 Discounts are available to family groups, school groups, camps, community organizations and corporate groups.

 *** Not sure what Basic skills course to take?
 We’ll run you through a quick assessment of tandem and solo skills to see what level you’re at.
 The cost of your assessment will be deducted from whatever course you take.

 Instructor to student ratios are 1:10 for Basic 1-3 (tandem); 1:5 for Basic 4 (solo); 1:8 for Canoe Tripping 1.

 If we haven’t answered all your questions here, please contact us at firstname.lastname@example.org.